LarryNgugi/FabonacciSeries/README.md

 # FabonacciSeries
-This a repository of fabonacci in Golang
+This a repository of fabonacci series in Golang